stephaneVercouillieBMID/slate/source/qes.html.md

 See [Appendixes](#Appendixes) to get more information on the error codes.

 ## 4.7.
-Starting a new Sign session
+Requesting a new Sign session

+This section relates to the step 9 of the sequence diagram.

 In order to intiate the Sign session, you will forge a POST request towards this endpoint: https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document.
 Please note we are using SSLMA as authentication method, combined with IP filtering, as specified in [SSLMA Authentication](#SSLMA).
 Please note the same endpoint is used for starting the sign session and for requesting the status of this session (also see 'requesting the session status').

-Below you will find the minimal set of parameters required for processing the HTTPS POST query string:
+Below you will find the mandatory and optional parameters to integrate in the HTTPS POST request body formatted as application/json:

 <code style=display:block;white-space:pre-wrap>POST /https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document HTTP/1.1
 {